lucabello/owasp-logger/README.md

 Unstructured logs don't follow a consistent structure, and are thus more difficult to parse and analyze at scale.
 You need to **write your own custom parsing logic** in some processor in order to extract the *attributes* and fields you need.

+---

-## Visualizing OWASP Logs in Grafana
+## 📊 Visualizing OWASP Logs in Grafana

-If you followed this README and set up a well-configured OpenTelemetry Collector as a *normalization point*, the logs will reach Loki with the correct format.
+When OWASP logs reach Loki via the OpenTelemetry Collector used as a *normalization point*, they will contain the `owasp_event` as structured metadata.
 Looking at the data via the Grafana datasource UI, this is how an example OWASP log looks like:

 <img width="974" height="551" alt="2025-10-10_10-25" src="https://github.com/user-attachments/assets/6f89de01-51b5-4c95-805e-dd7eb7ff4981" />

-The consistency in log format helps considerably when querying the Loki datasource to extract aggregate information.
-For example, we can **count how many OWASP events have been received**:
+Here is an example query to count OWASP events by type:

 ```
 sum by (owasp_event_name) (label_replace(count_over_time({service_name="example-service"}[$__auto] | owasp_event_event=~".+"), "owasp_event_name", "$1", "owasp_event_event", "^([^:]+):.*$"))